We were pretty happy to use Skype during the last decade.

 It’s served its customers well and it’s still great when it comes to a casual communication, but it’s time to move on to the team chat tools that are meant to increase productivity and connect with other apps you use at work.

 Although Slack is quite popular, there are multiple more affordable Slack alternatives that we’ve given our team feedback on.

-If you are looking for a team communication app, you should definitely take a look at Chanty – AI-powered business messenger and a single notification center.
+If you are looking for a team communication app, you should definitely take a look at Chanty – AI-powered team chat and a single notification center.

 We are building it with love, passion and customer in mind.
 It is designed to save your time and increase your team productivity.
 Feel free to leave your email and receive an early access to Chanty team chat:)